laminlabs/lamindb/docs/organize.md

 ### Annotating with features

-To annotate with non-categorical data types or to disambiguate categorical annotations, you might want consider annotations with features, using {class}`~lamindb.Feature` objects.
+To annotate with non-categorical data types or to disambiguate categorical annotations, you might want to consider annotations with features, using {class}`~lamindb.Feature` objects.

 ```python
 experiment_type = ln.Record.get(name="Experiments")